statelyai/xstate/.changeset/five-ravens-own.md

 The `activities` property was removed from `State` objects, as activities are now part of `invoke` declarations.

 The state nodes will not show the machine's `version` on them - the `version` property is only available on the root machine node.

+The `machine.withContext({...})` method now permits providing partial context, instead of the entire machine context.